marianomike/sketch-organizesymbols/README.md

 ## To Do (Coming Soon)

-At the moment, all it can do is line up your symbols in one row, but eventually I'd like it to have:
+At the moment, all it can do is line up your symbols in one row, but eventually I'd like it to have the:

 - Ability to set amount per line

 - Ability to set space between rows and columns

-- Ability organize by section
+- Ability to organize by section

 ## Author